fan2/mkdocs/docs/blog/posts/c/c-data-types-basic-derived.md

 We will start with the first-level specification of such types.
 As we discussed earlier (takeaway 5.2), all basic values in C are numbers, but there are different kinds of numbers.
 As a principal distinction, we have two different classes of numbers, each with two subclasses: unsigned integers, signed integers, real floating-point numbers, and complex floating-point numbers.
 Each of these four classes contains several types.They differ according to their precision, which determines the valid range of values that are allowed for a particular type.
 Table 5.1 contains an overview of the 18 base types.

-> Types with a gray background don’t allow for arithmetic; they are promoted before doing arithmetic.
+> Types with a gray background don't allow for arithmetic; they are promoted before doing arithmetic.
 Type char is special since it can be unsigned or signed, depending on the platform.
 All types in this table are considered to be distinct types, even if they have the same class and precision.

 <figure markdown="span">
     ![table-5.1-base-types](./images/table-5.1-base-types.png)
     <figcaption>Table 5.1 Base types according to the four main type classes</figcaption>
 </figure>

-As you can see from the table, there are six types that we can’t use directly for arithmetic, the so-called ***narrow types***.
+As you can see from the table, there are six types that we can't use directly for arithmetic, the so-called ***narrow types***.
 They are **promoted** to one of the wider types before they are considered in an arithmetic expression.
 Nowadays, on any realistic platform, this promotion will be a *signed int* of the same value as the narrow type, regardless of whether the narrow type was signed.

 !!! note "TAKEAWAY 5.10"

     TAKEAWAY 5.10 Before arithmetic, narrow integer types are promoted to **signed int**.

 Observe that among the narrow integer types, we have two prominent members: `char` and `bool`.
-The first is C’s type that handles printable characters for text, and the second holds truth values, false and true.
+The first is C's type that handles printable characters for text, and the second holds truth values, false and true.
 As we said earlier, for C, even these are just some sort of numbers.

 The 12 remaining, unpromoted, types split nicely into the four classes.